 MCKEE BOTANICAL GARDEN CELEBRATES ITS 20TH ANNIVERSARY SINCE REOPENING IN 2001

 In November 2001, McKee Botanical Garden opened its gates to a crowd of 700 curious and enthusiastic visitors.
 Since then, nearly 800,000 people have walked through the Garden's gates to experience the magic of McKee.
-In addition, the Garden currently has over 4,500 loyal McKee members.
+In addition, the Garden currently has over 5,600 loyal McKee members.
 Hundreds of educational classes, workshops, and camps have been held for McKee members and visitors of all ages.
-Thousands of people have come from across the state of Florida and beyond to enjoy the Garden’s annual special events including 11 years of the Annual Motor Car Exhibition, 19 years of Holidays at McKee, and 16 years of the Annual Waterlily Celebration.
+Tens of thousands of people have come from across the state of Florida and beyond to enjoy the Garden’s annual special events including 11 years of the Annual Motor Car Exhibition, 19 years of Holidays at McKee, and 16 years of the Annual Waterlily Celebration.